icon

 As Jarrah is not as stable as Burnt Ash the char layer is not quite as deep as Burnt Ash and does require extra maintenance.

 Jarrah Shou Sugi Ban is supplied with a factory coat of oil prior to delivery.
-Once the cladding is installed, we recommend a second coat of oil is applied, and a third coat when the project is completed.
+Once the cladding is installed, we recommend a second coat of oil is applied with a third coat when the project is completed at handover.
 The 2nd and 3rd coats need to be spaced 4-6 weeks apart to allow the oil to soak into the timber.

 Whilst a maintenance coat is recommended every 2.5-3 years, Jarrah can last up to 4 years* without maintenance coats depending on the level of exposure to the weather and the location of the project.